 Most acinetobacter infections are group outbreaks, and isolated cases are rare.
-Infections may complicate intravenous (IV) catheter treatment and even peritoneal dialysis.
+Infections may complicate intravenous (IV) catheter treatment, mechanical ventilation and even peritoneal dialysis.
 In most cases, the presence of Acinetobacter in respiratory secretions of ventilated patients represents colonization.
-Acinetobacter baumanniii is now very resistant to numerous antibiotics.

-Even though Acinetobacter is frequently isolated from hospitalized patients, care should be exercised in determining if the isolate is a cause or simply a result of colonization.
+Even though Acinetobacter is mostly a nosocomial pathogen and is isolated from hospitalized patients, care should be exercised in determining if the isolate is a cause or simply a result of colonization.
 Acinetobacter is a water-loving organism and has the propensity to colonize body organs that contain fluid.
 Thus, in hospitalized patients, Acinetobacter is often found in the peritoneal fluid, cerebrospinal fluid (CSF), saliva, respiratory secretions and urinary tract.

-Acinetobacter is now commonly isolated in hospitalized patients.
+Acinetobacter gained clinical significance in the 1960s with the increasing growth of Intensive care units at hospitals.
+Though Acinetobacter is an organism of low virulence, its ability to survive dessication and persist in the environment for extended duration of time makes it easily transmissible in the healthcare setting.
+Nosocomial spread by healthcare personnel, respiratory equipment like ventilators and other devices has been reported frequently.
 It can be found in all types of secretions such as wounds, saliva, urine, and blood.
 The organism has low virulence but is still capable of causing infections in patients with febrile neutropenia and those who have received organ transplants.

 The infection caused by Acinetobacter is similar in histopathology as any other gram-negative bacilli.
 Gross or microscopic observation do not provide any clue to the organism and culture is required to confirm the diagnosis.